 - It is used to get rid of extra fluid.

-- It is used to prevent altitude sickness.
+- It is used to treat or prevent altitude sickness.

 - It is used to help control certain kinds of seizures.

 - It may be given to you for other reasons.
 Talk with the doctor.

 - If you have an allergy to acetazolamide or any other part of this drug.